 As the name suggests, natural yarn fibers such as wool, cotton, and silk are produced from plants or animals.
 Synthetic fibers such as acrylic or polyester are man-made.
 Most manufacturers blend both natural and synthetic fibers to create yarns with certain desirable characteristics such as softness.

 You’ll be able to see the breakdown of these blends on your yarn label (e.g. 57% Wool, 33% Acrylic, 10% Cashmere).

 Most beginners start with a wool blend because it’s cheap, versatile, and stretchier than synthetic fibers like acrylic.
 Variegated yarn is also recommended for newbies as the alternating colors help you to see individual stitches more clearly.
-We’ll talk about this more in our section on yarn texture.
+For more information on stitch definition and yarn appearance, read our guide to yarn texture types.